 - Weigh the broccoli down.
 Place a heavy skillet or pot directly on the broccoli while it cooks.
 It will press it down (like a panini, basically) and ensure that as much broccoli surface as possible makes direct contact with the pan.

 - Don’t flip it more than once.
-The secret here is prolonged contact between the broccoli and the skillet.
+Prolonged contact with the skillet is paramount.
 Do not move/shuffle/flip the broccoli until it is brown and ready to be turned.

-Make the Relish Topping: In a small bowl, combine the roasted red pepper, parsley, garlic, lemon juice, olive oil, a pinch of salt, and lots of coarsely ground black pepper.
+In a small bowl, combine the chopped roasted red pepper, parsley, garlic, lemon juice, olive oil, a pinch of salt, and lots of coarsely ground black pepper.

 - Charred Balsamic Brussels Sprouts